With Dual Diagnosis Treatment

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.

 Merakey is a mental health facility in Bucks County, PA, located at 600 Louis Drive, Suite 207, 18974 zip code.
 Merakey offers Outpatient treatment.
-Merakey provides Behavior modification, Couples/family therapy and Individual psychotherapy to Children/adolescents and Young adults.
+Merakey provides Behavior modification, Couples/family therapy and Trauma therapy to Children/adolescents and Young adults.
 Merakey also supports Children/adolescents with serious emotional disturbance.
-Some other services provided by Merakey include Case management and Family psychoeducation.
+Some other services offered by Merakey include Case management and Family psychoeducation.

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.